 Training, qualifications & experience

-As noted in my profile, I have several years of experience working across NHS, charity and private settings with individuals diagnosed with a variety of different mental health difficulties including eating disorders, phobias, psychosis, anxiety disorders, post-traumatic stress disorder, depression, and personality disorders.
+As noted in my profile, I have several years of experience working across NHS, charity and private settings with individuals with a variety of different mental health difficulties including eating disorders, phobias, psychosis, anxiety disorders, post-traumatic stress disorder, depression, and personality disorders.
 I have also worked using play therapy and a variety of creative media in a specialist domestic violence charity for children.

 - Doctorate in Psychotherapeutic and Counselling Psychology gained from the University of Surrey (PsychD)

 - BA (Hons) in Psychology gained from Richmond, the American International University in London

-- Currently training in EMDR (Eye Movement Desensitization and Reprocessing) which is an integrative psychotherapeutic approach used specifically for addressing trauma related difficulties
+- EMDR (Eye Movement Desensitization and Reprocessing) psychotherapy which is an integrative psychotherapeutic approach used specifically for addressing trauma related difficulties

 - Chartered member of the British Psychological Society (C.Psychol)